TL;DR

 Policy NOT in Trust: If the policy is not in a trust, the insurance provider must pay the proceeds into your estate.
 HMRC requires the policy to be valued at the date of your death.
 For an FIB policy, this isn't the total of all future payments, but its 'open market value'.
 This is a complex calculation, but it creates a value that is added to your estate.
 This can be the crucial factor that tips your estate over the IHT threshold, leading to a 40% tax charge.

 Policy IN Trust: When the policy is written in trust, it is no longer legally part of your estate.
-The payout goes directly from the insurer to the trust.
-As a result, the payout is not included in the IHT calculation on your death.
-This simple step ensures the full benefit goes to your family as intended.
+The claim payment goes directly from the insurer to the trust.
+As a result, the claim payment is not included in the IHT calculation on your death.
+This simple step can help support the full benefit goes to your family as intended.

 For discretionary trusts, there can be IHT charges in specific circumstances, known as 'periodic' and 'exit' charges.
 However, for a typical FIB policy held in a standard insurer's discretionary trust, these are rarely an issue.
 The trust's value is often considered nil until the policyholder dies.
 As the benefit is paid out as income rather than held as a large capital sum, the likelihood of triggering these charges is very low for most families.